 Next up is to paint the pieces to give an authentic look to your character.
 When you are working with paint of any kind, it is always helpful to work in a well ventilated area.
 Make sure you lay the pieces on cardboard or another surface that you are okay having paint on.
 Once you have finished painting your pieces, you need to let them dry completely before moving to the next step.

-The next step in how to make a cosplay helmet is to glue the foam pieces together.
-Depending on the foam you are using, you may want to heat it up with a heat gun if you have one on hand because it will make the foam a little easier to work with if you are using a foam adhesive spray.
-Make sure you carefully line up your registration marks when gluing the pieces to ensure the right fit in the end result.
+Step 5 is to glue the pieces together.
+Depending on the foam you are using, you may want to heat it up with a heat gun if you have one on hand.
+This can make the foam much easier to work with if you are using a foam adhesive spray.
+Make sure you carefully line up your registration marks when gluing the pieces to ensure the right end result.
 From there, you want to let the glue dry.